Hajj: Transportation

-Climate crisis
+Sustainability

+Hajj has a considerable environmental impact, with the average pilgrim contributing about 60.5 kg CO2-eq per day.
+Transport, lodging, food, and waste generated an estimated 3.0 million tonnes of carbon dioxide equivalent during the 2011 Hajj season.
+Most pilgrims travel to Mecca by air and long-haul air travel accounts for 60% of greenhouse gas emissions created by Hajj.

-Rising global temperatures mean that in the future, people undertaking hajj could face "extreme danger" due to heat and humidity.
-Projected temperature rises of 1.5° to 2° could have significant impacts the health of participants, many of whom are elderly.
+Rising global temperatures mean that in the future, people undertaking Hajj could face "extreme danger" due to heat and humidity.
+Projected temperature rises of 1.5° to 2° could have significant impacts on the health of participants, many of whom are elderly.
 In 2021 Ummah for Earth and Greenpeace Middle East published research which suggested climate actions which included adapting the Great Mosque for solar power.
+In the summer of 2024, Saudi officials reported treating more than 2,000 people for heat stress.
+As of 21 June, 550 people had died from heat stroke.
+At least 320 of the dead were from Egypt.
+As of 23 June 2024, more than 1000 people had died, more than half of them from Egypt.
+The government revoked the licenses of 16 travel agencies that helped unauthorized pilgrims travel to Saudi Arabia.
+As of 2 July the Saudi government said that 1301 people had died doing the Hajj.

 Green Hajj Camp

-In 2011 Husna Ahmad created the first green guide to Hajj.
+In 2011, Husna Ahmad created the first green guide to Hajj.
 In 2019, Saudi Arabia launched an environment-friendly Hajj initiative under the auspices of the environmental technologist Magda Abu Ras.
 One aspect discouraged the consumption of plastics and was entitled Hajj without Plastic.
-The project is implemented in 30 camps in Mina where pilgrims are encouraged to sort out their wastes.
+The project is implemented in 30 camps in Mina where pilgrims are encouraged to sort out their waste.
 Moreover, the proceeds are used for charitable purposes.
 The project has a number of objectives as follows: